Janne252/essence-archive-viewer/readme.md

 # Essence Archive Viewer

+Opens and extracts SGA files.

+Game support;
-Can open up Age of Empires IV SGA files.
+Age of Empires IV
-Application can run as a single exe.
+Company of Heroes
+Company of Heroes 2
+Company of Heroes 3
+Dawn of War III